ElementsProject/lightning/doc/getting-started/advanced-setup/repro.md

 # Building using the builder image

-Finally, after building enviornment setup we can perform the actual build.
+Finally, after finishing the environment setup we can perform the actual build.
 At this point we have a container image that has been prepared to build reproducibly.
 As you can see from the `Dockerfile` above we assume the source git repository gets mounted as `/repo` in the docker container.
 The container will clone the repository to an internal path, in order to keep the repository clean, build the artifacts there, and then copy them back to `/repo/release`.
 We'll need the release directory available for this, so create it now if it doesn't exist:`mkdir release`, then we can simply execute the following command inside the git repository (remember to checkout the tag you are trying to build):

 ```bash